tbretl/ae353-sp25/docs/reference/state-estimation.md

 \end{aligned}
 $$

 Note that the original sensor model was linear, so there was no approximation here.
-We could probably have skipped the entire process of linearization and written the system in state-space form bny inspection.
+We could probably have skipped the entire process of linearization and written the system in state-space form by inspection.
 However, just as was true when putting dynamic models in state-space form (see [example](state-space-models#example-first-order)), it is nice to know that "linearization" still works even in this simple case.

 ### Example (nonlinear sensor model)